dehydration of alcohols header image

 Key Points

-• The dehydration reactions can produce a mixture of alkenes which can include E/Z isomers.
+• These dehydration or elimination reactions can produce a mixture of alkenes which can include E/Z isomers.

 • Tertiary alcohols are easier to dehydrate than secondary alcohols which in turn are easier to dehydrate than primary alcohols.